What work gives us

 common health problems

-Kim Burton and Gordon
+Kim Burton and Gordon Waddell, 2007

 This leaflet is aimed at helping employees get back to health

 overcoming obstacles to recovery and work.

 Building a career of your choice

 Waghorn, G., Harris, M., Cleary, C., King, J., and Lloyd, C.

 Canberra: Australian Government Department of Health and Ageing,

 This booklet was developed at the Queensland Centre for Mental